 If you are a domain expert (not a data scientist) you should specify which features are the most important from your point of view, this will be very helpful for data engineers in the future.
 If you find yourself listing too many features, try combining them into feature families.
 This will make optimizing the model easier.

-Many machine learning experts believe that properly selected features are the key to effective model construction.
+Many machine learning consulting experts believe that properly selected features are the key to effective model construction.
 So be sure to elaborate on this block.

-Building and updating models
+Building and Updating Models

 When do we create/update models with new training data?
 How long do we have to featurize training inputs and create a model?